billyxs/react-waiter/README.md

 // unix timestamp in milliseconds when the request is completes
 endTime: null,

-// unix timestamp in milliseconds of the request processing time
+// duration in milliseconds for the request to complete
 elapsedTime: null,

 // unix timestamp in milliseconds of the last update to any property